RobertMNewton/factoriai/README.md

 After 15 seconds, the script will begin taking screenshots and recording keystrokes and mouse positions.
 The capture data will be saved inside the data folder.
 To turn off the capture, press f9.

 All sessions are assigned uniquely hashed names from the POSIX time and machine MAC.
 Thus, data contributors can merge data by simply pushing the generated changes to github.

+It's suggested that you try only to collect data from inside factorio games because (a) it will reduce the data quality to include non-gameplay and (b) for your own privacy and security.